jnijeremy/blog/_posts/2015-12-30-CPP-Reference.md

 the unary operator * is the ***indirection*** or ***dereferencing*** operator.

-any pinter can be case to void * and back again without loss of information.
+any pinter can be cast to void * and back again without loss of information.

 ```
 int a[10];